psiphi75/compass-hmc5883l/Readme.md

 });

-// The following reading will return {x, y, z} values in milli Tesla: compass.getValues(function (err, vals) {
+// The following reading will return {x, y, z} values in milli Tesla: compass.getRawValues(function (err, vals) {
     console.log(vals);
 });
 ```

 ## Calibration

 To get more accurate results out of the magnetometer it needs to be calibrated.
 The calibration technique used is
 described at [CamelSoftware](http://www.camelsoftware.com/2016/03/13/imu-maths-calculate-orientation-pt3/).

 To calibrate the magnetometer, run the following: